bk/wmk/readme.md

   context variables, see below.

 - `data`: YAML files for additional metadata.

+- `py`: Directory for Python files.
+This directory is automatically added to the front of `sys.path` before Mako is initialized, meaning that Mako templates can import modules placed here.
+Implicit imports are possible by setting `mako_imports` in the config file (see below).

 - `assets`: Assets for an asset pipeline.
 Currently this only handles SCSS/Sass files in the subdirectory `scss`.
 They will be compiled to CSS which is placed